-The following are the definitions of key terms used in connections with social responsibility, for referring to a specific factor.
+The following are the definitions of key terms used in connection with social responsibility, for referring to a specific factor.

-Social Obligation: refers to such an obligation associated with business to fulfill certain legal and economics responsibilities.
+Social Obligation: refers to such an obligation associated with the business to fulfill certain legal and economic responsibilities.

-Social Responsiveness: refers to the capacity of a corporation to adjust in changing social conditions.
+Social Responsiveness: refers to the capacity of a corporation to adjust to changing social conditions.

 Before learning managerial ethics, professionals should know the basic concept and definition of ethics.
 Ethics are simple rules or principles that define whether the conduct is right or wrong.
-Managerial ethics refers to ethical dimensions to managerial roles, actions and decisions.
+Managerial ethics refers to the ethical dimensions of managerial roles, actions, and decisions.
 Following are 4 views of Ethics.

 01- The Utilitarian View defines that ethical actions and decisions are made as per consequences or outcomes.

-02- The Rights View refers to such ethical decisions that are associated with protecting and respecting the liberties of an individual, i.e. rights of choice, rights of privacy, freedom of speech, and freedom of conscience, free life and safety.
+02- The Rights View refers to such ethical decisions that are associated with protecting and respecting the liberties of an individual, i.e. rights of choice, rights of privacy, freedom of speech, freedom of conscience, free life, and safety.

 What sort of activities can be performed to improve ethical behavior?
 There are many things that an organization can do easily, for cultivating ethical behavior between employees or members.
 Following are the 7 factors that help in improving ethical behavior.

-- The hiring process of new employees can be viewed as an opportunity to learn basic facts about level of an individual, such as moral development, ego strength, personal values and self control.
+- The hiring process of new employees can be viewed as an opportunity to learn basic facts about the level of an individual, such as moral development, ego strength, personal values, and self-control.

-- The Code of Ethics is known as a formal document which comprises ultimate rules and primary values of an organization.
+- The Code of Ethics is known as a formal document that comprises the ultimate rules and primary values of an organization.
 Organizations expect employees to follow the code of ethics.
-Besides, decision rules can be formed with the purpose of helping managers to handle the state of uncertainty by making a firm and accurate decision.
-It’s the responsibility of top management to keep an ethical behavior around, therefore leadership and commitment of management possesses a great importance.
+Besides, decision rules can be formed to help managers to handle the state of uncertainty by making a firm and accurate decision.
+It’s the responsibility of top management to keep ethical behavior around, therefore leadership and commitment of management possess great importance.

 - Job goals of employees should be realistic and perceivable; it is because when goals are clear, then they help in reducing ambiguity and motivating others as well.
 At some point, job goals are a key term in performance appraisal.

 - Some organizations want their employees to keep high ethical standards.
-In such cases, it is necessary for the organization to mention it in the appraisal process.
+In such cases, the organization must mention it in the appraisal process.

-- Ethical Training is necessary in order to teach ethical problem solving and meet certain critical situations.
-Even if it does nothing, yet it will provide awareness of ethical issues.
+- Ethical Training is necessary to teach ethical problem-solving and meet certain critical situations.
+Even if it does nothing, it will provide awareness of ethical issues.

 - Independent social audits can help determine unethical behavior and not following the code of ethics.

-- Eventually, organizations are capable of providing protective mechanics in order to help employees of ethical dilemmas and then the employees will be able to do something.
+- Eventually, organizations are capable of providing protective mechanics to help employees with ethical dilemmas and then the employees will be able to do something.

 Innovation is the second important theme of entrepreneurship.
 Entrepreneurship requires changing, transforming, revolutionizing, and introducing new products and services or new ways of doing certain things such as business.

-The third and last important theme is the growth.
+The third and last important theme is growth.
 Entrepreneurs follow growth.
-They do not wait for the right opportunity to come for the sake of development; instead they follow the strategies of growth and work very hard to introduce new trends and products in order to gain a constant growth in the business.
+They do not wait for the right opportunity to come for the sake of development; instead, they follow the strategies of growth and work very hard to introduce new trends and products to gain constant growth in the business.

 E-business enhanced, e-business enabled and total e-business organizations require updated insights and new perspectives for managing in an e-business world.

 National borders can no longer hold back the management.
 A German firm, BMW, manufactures cars in South Carolina.
-A US firm, McDonalds deals in hamburgers across China.
+A US firm, Mcdonald’s deals in hamburgers across China.
 A Japanese firm, Toyota builds cars in Kentucky.
-Lend Lease Corporation, a leading real estate of Australia, constructed The Blue Water shopping mall in Kent, England, whereas it is in an agreement with the Coca-Cola to make soft-drink maker bottling plants around Southeast Asia.
-ABB Limited, A Swiss Company has built power producing plants in South Korea, Malaysia, Indonesia and China.
-Definitely, the world has become a global village.
+Lend Lease Corporation, a leading real estate of Australia, constructed The Blue Water shopping mall in Kent, England, and it is in an agreement with Coca-Cola to make soft-drink maker bottling plants around Southeast Asia.
+ABB Limited, A Swiss Company has built power-producing plants in South Korea, Malaysia, Indonesia, and China.
+The world has become a global village.